 Refer to the Template Language for Proposal Submissions for assistance in understanding the requirements and elements of RCR education and developing a RCR educational plan.

 Sexual misconduct incorporates a range of behaviors including sexual assault, harassment, intimate partner violence, stalking, voyeurism, and any other conduct of a sexual nature that is nonconsensual, or has the purpose or effect of threatening, intimidating, or coercing a person.
 For more details, including definitions, university policies and resources, please visit this page.
 Yale strives to be a community free of sexual misconduct, by promoting the essential values of respect and responsibility, providing education, and working with students, faculty, and staff to create a community that is safe and supportive for all.
 Yale takes all complaints and accusations of sexual misconduct seriously.
-More information on resources is available here.
+More information on sexual misconduct resources.

 Consent can only be accurately gauged through direct communication about the decision to engage in sexual activity.
 Presumptions based upon contextual factors (such as clothing, alcohol consumption, or dancing) are unwarranted, and should not be considered as evidence for consent.
 Although consent does not need to be verbal, verbal communication is the most reliable form of asking for and gauging consent.
 Talking with sexual partners about desires and limits may seem awkward, but serves as the basis for positive sexual experiences shaped by mutual willingness and respect.
 (Excerpted from Guidance Regarding Sexual Consent.)